theCapypara/riptide-docker-images/php/8.0/bullseye/fpm/README.md

 These images work like their official counterpart, but:

 - They include the following PHP extensions (additional may be installed by default, depending on PHP version):
-  - xdebug 3 (not loaded by default & and controlled via XDEBUG_CONFIG, see below)
+  - bcmath
+  - bz2
-  - pdo_mysql
+  - ctype
-  - mysqli
+  - exif
+  - ftp (excluded from Php 8.2.15+)
   - gd
-  - mbstring
-  - soap
-  - xsl
+  - iconv
   - intl
-  - ctype
-  - iconv
   - json
+  - mbstring
+  - mysqli
+  - opcache
+  - pcntl
+  - pdo_mysql
   - session
   - simplexml
+  - soap
+  - sockets
   - tokenizer
-  - bcmath
-  - bz2
+  - xdebug 3 (not loaded by default & and controlled via XDEBUG_CONFIG, see below)
-  - sockets
+  - xsl
   - yaml
-  - opcache
-  - exif
-  - pcntl
 - They include the following tools for developing with common PHP applications and Frameworks
   - [Composer](https://getcomposer.org/)
     - Composer 1 as `composer`